-Like the boat at Bancal Port, boats from Estancia to Gigantes Islands also serves one trip per day.
-But in case you missed the public boat, other option would be renting a private boat for PhP 5000.00.
+Like the boat at Bancal Port, boats from Estancia to Gigantes Islands also serve one trip per day.
+But in case you missed the public boat, another option would be renting a private boat for PHP 5000.00.

-Just an advice, bring along some 5-10 friend of yours to share the cost with.
+Just a piece of advice, bring along some 5-10 friends of yours to share the cost with.
 Travel time from Estancia to Gigantes Islands is around 2 hours.

-If you want a faster trip, take a van to Estancia or bus from Pueblo de Panay Transport Terminal.
+Take a van to Estancia or a bus from Pueblo de Panay Transport Terminal if you want a faster trip.
 Transpo will cost only Php 75.00.
 When you arrive at the van terminal, take a tricycle to Estancia Port.
-Fare is only for 10 pesos.
+The fare is only 10 pesos.

-Once you get to the Estancia, boats going to Gigantes Norte leaves at 1 PM, and prepare Php 80 for your fare.
+Once you get to the Estancia, boats going to Gigantes Norte leave at 1 PM and prepare Php 80 for your fare.

 Things to do and see in Gigantes Islands (and nearby destinations)

 One of the most tried activities at Gigantes Island is either island hopping or exploring nearby caves.
-Check out these amazing to-do list when you get to visit the Island.
+Check out this amazing to-do list when you get to visit the Island.